-The following table sets forth information concerning direct and indirect beneficial ownership of Common Stock as of December 31, 2022 by persons known to Interpublic to have beneficial ownership of more than 5% of the Common Stock:
+The following table sets forth information concerning direct and indirect beneficial ownership of Common Stock as of December 31, 2023 by persons known to Interpublic to have beneficial ownership of more than 5% of the Common Stock:

 Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership of Common Stock (1) Percent of Class The Vanguard Group (2) 100 Vanguard Blvd.
-Malvern, PA 19355 47,122,596 12.13% BlackRock, Inc. (3) 55 East 52 nd Street New York, NY 10055 40,432,059 10.4% FMR LLC (4) 245 Summer Street Boston, MA 02210 22,098,927 5.687% State Street Corporation (5) State Street Financial Center 1 Lincoln Street Boston, MA 02111 21,119,074 5.44%
+Malvern, PA 19355 45,801,467 11.96% BlackRock, Inc. (3) 55 East 52 nd Street New York, NY 10055 39,773,831 10.4% State Street Corporation (4) State Street Financial Center 1 Lincoln Street Boston, MA 02111 22,907,409 5.98%

-(1) The rules of the SEC deem a person to be the beneficial owner of a security (for purposes of proxy statement disclosure) if that person has or shares either or both voting or dispositive power with respect to such security.
-Additionally, a security is deemed to be beneficially owned by a person who has the right to acquire beneficial ownership of the security within 60 days.

-- (2) This disclosure is based on a Schedule 13G/A filed by The Vanguard Group, Inc. with the SEC on February 9, 2023, in which it reported that it is an investment manager that has shared voting power with respect to 548,510 shares of Common Stock, sole dispositive power with respect to 45,459,249 shares of Common Stock and shared dispositive power with respect to 1,663,347 shares of Common Stock. - (3) This disclosure is based on a Schedule 13G/A filed by BlackRock, Inc. with the SEC on January 26, 2023, in which it reported that it is a holding company of a group of investment management companies that in the aggregate have sole voting power with respect to 36,989,315 shares of Common Stock and sole dispositive power with respect to 40,432,059 shares of Common Stock. - (4) This disclosure is based on a Schedule 13G/A filed by FMR, LLC with the SEC on February 9, 2023, in which it reported that it is a holding company of a group of investment management companies that in the aggregate have sole voting power with respect to 15,413,806 shares of Common Stock and sole dispositive power with respect to 22,098,927 shares of Common Stock. - (5) This disclosure is based on a Schedule 13G/A filed by State Street Corporation with the SEC on February 6, 2023, in which it reported that it is a holding company of a group of investment management companies that in the aggregate have shared voting power with respect to 18,986,879 shares of Common Stock and shared dispositive power with respect to 21,054,406 shares of Common Stock.
+- (1) The rules of the SEC deem a person to be the beneficial owner of a security (for purposes of proxy statement disclosure) if that person has or shares either or both voting or dispositive power with respect to such security.
+Additionally, a security is deemed to be beneficially owned by a person who has the right to acquire beneficial ownership of the security within 60 days. - (2) This disclosure is based on a Schedule 13G/A filed by The Vanguard Group, Inc. with the SEC on February 13, 2024, in which it reported that it is an investment manager that has shared voting power with respect to 485,423 shares of Common Stock, sole dispositive power with respect to 44,107,187 shares of Common Stock and shared dispositive power with respect to 1,694,280 shares of Common Stock. - (3) This disclosure is based on a Schedule 13G/A filed by BlackRock, Inc. with the SEC on January 24, 2024, in which it reported that it is a holding company of a group of investment management companies that in the aggregate have sole voting power with respect to 36,043,255 shares of Common Stock and sole dispositive power with respect to 39,773,831 shares of Common Stock. - (4) This disclosure is based on a Schedule 13G/A filed by State Street Corporation with the SEC on January 29, 2024, in which it reported that it is a holding company of a group of investment management companies that in the aggregate have shared voting power with respect to 15,739,339 shares of Common Stock and shared dispositive power with respect to 22,893,972 shares of Common Stock.